Welcome to today's edition of the Rush 24-7 podcast.

 You ever read OK Magazine?

-I think I've ever seen it.
+I don't think I've ever seen it.

-I mean, stop and think of that.
+I mean, stop and think of that, from porn to pancakes.

 And that pretty much covers the spectrum.

-Uh as these as these babes continue to surface, nightclub promoter Rachel Yucatel is trying to set herself apart.
+As these babes continue to surface, nightclub promoter Rachel Yucatel is trying to set herself apart.

 In every story, you need a villain and a hero, Yucatel said.